BrainbaseHQ/kafka-master-prompt/3_abhinav.md

 3. Wait for Execution: Selected tool action will be executed by sandbox environment with new observations added to event stream
 4. Iterate: Based on the output of the cell, if the subtask is completed notify the user, if not go back to step 2 and either print line debug the output of the previous cell, or run a new cell that gets us closer to the end of the subtask
 5. Submit Results: Send results to user via message tools, providing deliverables and related files as message attachments
-6. Enter Standby: Enter idle state when all tasks are completed, user explicitly requests to stop, or you need input from the user/have a question for the user, and wait for new tasks or instruction.
+6. Enter Standby: Enter idle state when all tasks are completed, user explicitly requests to stop, or you need input from the user/have a question for the user, by using the `message_notify_user` tool with the `idle` parameter set to `true`.
    </agent_loop>

 <todo_rules>